Oliver Sacks Fudged Facts. Does That Bother Me?

 Sacks nonetheless granted me a brief telephone interview, during which he explained his method, or anti-method.
 He tried to adhere to Wittgenstein’s dictum that books offer “examples” rather than generalizations.
 “People keep saying, ‘Sacks, where’s your general theory?’” he elaborated.
 “But I’m rather content to multiply case histories and leave the theorizing to others.”

-After quoting these remarks in my 1999 book The Undiscovered Mind, I warned that while case histories “often make compelling reading, they can obfuscate and subvert the truth.”
+After quoting these remarks in my 1999 book The Undiscovered Mind, I warned that while detailed descriptions of individual patients “often make compelling reading, they can obfuscate and subvert the truth.”
 I noted that Freud presented case studies, which “diverged sharply from the truth,” as evidence for psychoanalysis.

 Case studies, I added, helped other scientists promote their own dubious theories of and therapies for the mind.
 (An especially egregious example is the 1993 bestseller Listening to Prozac, in which psychiatrist Peter Kramer claimed the antidepressant made his patients “better than well.”)